vburlbl/cleantalk-spam-protect/readme.txt

 == Description ==

 Plugin for spam protection and automoderation.
 It use several tests to stop spam.
-Like,
+Like:

 1. Blacklists with over 9 billions records,
 1. Compare comment with posts on blog,